The point of sale (POS) terminal is a medium for the cardholder and the merchant to complete a transaction successfully.

 First of all, what is POS?

-Now, though a very very basic POS system might be nothing more than one cash register and the software necessary to collect sales data, a POS system is definitely more than that.
+Now, though a very very basic POS(Point of sale) system might be nothing more than one cash register and the software necessary to collect sales data, a POS(Point of sale) system is definitely more than that.

 POS can be expanded and improvised upon by using additional hardware such as barcode scanners, card readers, or other software modules.